mocktomata/mocktomata/docs/advance-use-cases.md

 ## Recorded Demo

-How many times did you run a live demo and it did not go as planned?
+How many times did you run a live demo, and it did not go as planned?

 With [`mocktomata`][mocktomata],
 you can record your action and replay it live.